Throughout spring and summer2021, The Lone Star state will have a multitude of options to fly to Reno-Tahoe from Houston.

 Things to Do in Tahoe for Every Season

 Sure, we’re a little biased, but there’s never a bad time to visit Lake Tahoe.
 Pick a season, any season.
 Celebrate summer in the Sierra with a hike to Emerald Bay State Park or make a splash at Pope Beach.
 Discover why Tahoe winters are legendary for skiing and holiday fun at the Heavenly Village and Ski Resort.
 If you want to avoid the high season crowds, visit Lake Tahoe in the spring to hit the slopes in sunglasses and a t-shirt, or come in the fall when the mountains are painted in autumn colors and hiking is at its best.
-Regardless of when you visit, there’s plenty of Lake Tahoe things to do.
+Regardless of when you visit, there’s plenty of Lake Tahoe activities.

 Houston to Lake Tahoe